microsoft/FASTER/README.md

 * :new: **FASTER Log** is a high-performance concurrent persistent recoverable log, iterator, and random reader library in C#.
 It supports very frequent commit operations at low latency, and can quickly saturate disk bandwidth.
-It support both sync and async interfaces, handles disk errors, and supports checksums.
+It supports both sync and async interfaces, handles disk errors, and supports checksums.
 Learn more about the FASTER Log [here](https://github.com/microsoft/FASTER/blob/master/docs/cs/FasterLog.md) or [here](https://microsoft.github.io/FASTER/docs/fasterlog).

 * **FASTER KV** is a concurrent key-value store + cache (available in C# and C++) that is designed for point